shapely/shapely/docs/installation.rst

 * On macOS: ``libgeos.dylib, libgeos_c.dylib``
 * On Windows: ``geos-*.dll, geos_c-*.dll``

-Note that shapely does not make use of any RUNPATH (RPATH) header.
+Note that Shapely does not make use of any RUNPATH (RPATH) header.
 The location of the GEOS shared library is not stored inside the compiled Shapely library.